 IVC filter failure can be dangerous and expensive.
 You may require additional surgeries to remove or treat faulty filters.
 If you are suffering due to an IVC filter, consult with an experienced IVC filter attorney to discuss your legal options.
 You may be eligible for financial compensation.

-For assistance with your IVC Filter case, click here to find IVC Filter attorneys near you or find attorneys in a different state.
+For assistance with your IVC Filter case, click here to find IVC Filter lawyers near you or find lawyers in a different state.